10 Best Games Like Sword Art Online to Play in 2026

 #1.
 Final Fantasy XIV Online

-According to Square Enix’s North American FFXIV site, the game has “over 30 million players worldwide,” which gives you pick-up groups within minutes on any server.
-In our testing on the Aether data center, we hit level 30 on the Gladiator class in about 11 hours.
+The game draws a massive global player base, which gives you pick-up groups within minutes on any server.
 The free trial covers A Realm Reborn plus Heavensward and Stormblood, roughly 100 hours of story, with no time limit.
+That is a generous on-ramp for anyone testing the waters before committing to a subscription.

-For RPG fans who want more of the same universe, we also cover games like Final Fantasy outside the MMO line.
+For RPG fans who want more of the same universe, games like Final Fantasy outside the MMO line are worth a look too.

 #2.
 Genshin Impact

-When we tried the Fontaine region on an iPhone 15 with the Highest graphics preset, Genshin held a steady 60 fps after 30 minutes of combat.
+On a recent iPhone with the Highest graphics preset, the Fontaine region runs smoothly, though sustained combat will warm the phone.
 Gacha mechanics exist.
 HoYoverse’s free weekly primogem income is enough to pull one new 5-star character every two months without spending.

 The elemental combat, where you swap between four party members to trigger reactions, hooks faster than FFXIV’s job system.
-We cover games like Genshin Impact for readers who finish the Archon Quests.
+Games like Genshin Impact are a good next step for readers who finish the Archon Quests.

 #3.
 The Elder Scrolls Online

-We tested ESO on PS5 in April 2026.
-Tamriel is large enough that we played the Daggerfall Covenant storyline for 9 hours before running into another player’s quest marker.
+On PS5, Tamriel is large enough that you can play the Daggerfall Covenant storyline for hours before running into another player’s quest marker.
 The core game plus the Elsweyr chapter is included with PS Plus Extra and Xbox Game Pass.
 Combat feels weightier than FFXIV’s but less twitchy than Black Desert’s.

 #4.
 Lost Ark

-After 30 hours of testing on the NA East Una cluster, our Gunlancer hit item level 1415 and we cleared the first Abyssal Dungeon.
-Free-to-play progression is generous through tier 3 (item level 1302).
-Past that, whales pull ahead.
-If you skipped TERA when it shut down in 2022, Lost Ark is our recommended replacement.
+Free-to-play progression is generous through tier 3 (item level 1302), which covers the first Abyssal Dungeon and a healthy chunk of the early endgame.
+Past that, paying players pull ahead.
+If you skipped TERA when it shut down in 2022, Lost Ark is the natural replacement.

 #5.
 New World: Aeternum

-On our PS5, the hub city of Everfall held 150-player territory wars at 55 to 60 fps.
-The open-world PvP flag is optional.
-Toggle it off, level crafting for 40 hours, and never get ganked.
-Aeternum’s real draw is gathering and crafting: we leveled Weaponsmithing to 150 and made our own great axe by hour 20.
+On PS5, the hub city of Everfall hosts large-scale territory wars, and the open-world PvP flag is optional.
+Toggle it off, level crafting at your own pace, and never get ganked.
+Aeternum’s real draw is gathering and crafting: Weaponsmithing lets you forge your own great axe instead of buying one.

 Story pacing is still rough in the mid-game, and that’s the honest caveat.
 Skip Aeternum if you want a cinematic plot.